 Since the world, our students are entering is technologically rich, we must consider the integration of technology into the classroom as an integral part of 21st-Century learning

-uQualio® has been hard at work over the last couple of weeks making some changes to our video eLearning platform ✅
+uQualio® has been hard at work over the last couple of weeks making some changes to our eLearning creation authoring software platform ✅

 Let’s jump right in!